-- The audit suppliers which have contracted with PSAA to undertake local audits; - the Comptroller & Auditor General and the National Audit Office who are responsible for production of the Code of Audit Practice and guidance to auditors, as well as undertaking periodic value-for-money studies focusing on local services; - the Financial Reporting Council which is responsible for issuing various regulations relating to local audit; recognising bodies as Recognised Supervisory Bodies and Recognised Qualifying Bodies for local audit purposes; and, via its Audit Quality Review team, monitoring the quality of "major local audits"; - Recognised Supervisory Bodies (currently ICAEW and ICAS) which are responsible for the licensing, registering and monitoring of auditors who wish to carry out audits of local public bodies; - CIPFA which, as well as being a Recognised Qualifying Body, is also responsible for publishing the CIPFA/LASAAC Code of Practice on Local Authority Accounting and the CIPFA /SOLACE Framework for Good Governance in Local Authorities.
+- The audit suppliers which have contracted with PSAA to undertake local audits; - the C&AG and NAO who are responsible for production of the Code of Audit Practice and guidance to auditors, as well as undertaking periodic value-for-money studies focusing on local services;

+- the FRC which is responsible for issuing various regulations relating to local audit; recognising bodies as Recognised Supervisory Bodies (RSBs) and Recognised Qualifying Bodies (RQBs) for local audit purposes; and, via its Audit Quality Review (AQR) team, monitoring the quality of "major local audits"; - Recognised Supervisory Bodies (currently ICAEW and ICAS) which are responsible for the licensing, registering and monitoring of auditors who wish to carry out audits of local public bodies; - CIPFA which, as well as being a Recognised Qualifying Body, is also responsible for publishing the CIPFA/LASAAC Code of Practice on Local Authority Accounting and the CIPFA /SOLACE Framework for Good Governance in Local Authorities.
 It also publishes guidance to local bodies on good public financial management as well as specific guidance to local audit committees; - Key players in other local audit systems such as the audit agencies with responsibilities for local audit in Scotland, Wales and Northern Ireland; and - Key players with experience of audit arrangements and developments in other sectors.

-Financial Arrangements of the LAQF
+Financial Arrangements